Lane, Oklahoma

 Lane is an unincorporated community and census-designated place in Atoka County, Oklahoma, United States.

 A post office was established at Lane, Indian Territory on October 6, 1902.
 Its name reflects the fact the new post office was located in a building which was at the end of lane bounded by rail fencing.
 At the time of its founding, Lane was located in Atoka County, Choctaw Nation, a territorial-era government unit.

-As of the 2010 census, the CDP had a population of 414.
+The population was 300 as of the 2020 Census.

-Lane is located along State Highway 3, 10 mi southeast of Atoka.
+Lane is located along the State Highway 3, 10 mi southeast of Atoka.

+McGee Creek Reservoir, which impounds the waters of McGee Creek, lies northeast of Lane.
+McGee Creek is a tributary of Muddy Boggy Creek, which flows east of Lane.

 The famous rodeo world champion Lane Frost (1963-1989) once lived in Lane, as do his parents.
 Frost graduated from high school in Atoka.

 Demographics

+Education

+Almost all of the census-designated place is in the Lane Public School elementary school district.
+A portion in the northwest is in the Harmony Public School school district.

+The Lane School first opened in 1905.